fernandaroeg/RoDaAd_ROS/odom_data_adapter/README.md

 * **odom:** Ros odometry message containing pose, pose covariance and twist

-* **Path_odom:** Ros path message to visualize graphicallly the odom path in Rviz
+* **Path_odom:** Ros path message to visualize graphically the odom path in Rviz

-* **initialpose:** Initial pose of the robot which is injected with a noise value related to the one injecte to the odometry.
+* **initialpose:** Initial pose of the robot which is injected with a noise value related to the one injected to the odometry.
 This value is used by the amcl node to reduce error in the path estimation.

 * **odom_pose:** the pose stamped of the generated odometry